 There are a few tourist attractions in the vicinity, mainly related to game viewing parks and lodges.
-The Bambatsi Holiday Ranch and Saturn Game and Guest farms are located to the west of the EPL.
+Etosha National Park lies less than 50 km north of the EPL.
 It is unlikely that prospecting activities will interfere with any of these tourist activities as they do not fall within the exploration area.
-The main, B1, goes from Windhoek to Otjiwarongo where it branches off NW to Outjo and the C39 heads off westwards from Outjo to the EPL.
-The licence area will mainly be accessed via the C39 district road.
-However, the northern portion may be reached more easily using a secondary road branching off the C40 to Otjikondo.
-The central section of the EPL is rugged and hilly and access may be difficult.
+The EPL lies between the C38 and the C39 which runs from Outjo to Otavi.
+The license area can be accessed from the west via the D2780 district road, across its center via the D2782, D2781 and D2779 district roads, or from the east via the D2779 and D2865 district roads off the C39 from Otavi as indicated in FIGURE 4.

-EPL 7214 covers nineteen (19) farms entirely or partially (FIGURE 4).
-Most farms have well-kept fences with access tracks on one side which can be used by exploration vehicles.
-The farmers' land use entails extensive livestock farming, commercial and private hunting and minor irrigated cultivation, as well as some tourist and conservation-oriented activities.
-Pro-active communication with the proponent and farmers will need to be maintained when planning to access their properties and to keep them updated on exploration activities.
+EPL 7213 covers thirty-six (36) farm boundaries entirely or partially (FIGURE 4).
+Most farms have well-kept fences with access tracks on one side which can be used for exploration vehicles (FIGURE 3). farmers' land use entails extensive livestock farming, commercial and private hunting and minor irrigated cultivation.
+Pro-active communication between the proponent and farmers will need to be maintained when planning to access their properties and to keep them updated on exploration activities.